Tommy Edman Player Props: Cardinals vs. Diamondbacks

 Tommy Edman At The Plate

-- Edman is batting .264 with a double, a home run and seven walks.
+- Edman has a double, a home run and seven walks while batting .255.

-- He has homered in one of 15 games, and in 1.7% of his plate appearances.
+- He has hit a long ball in one of 16 games, and in 1.6% of his plate appearances.

 - Edman has picked up an RBI twice this season, but just one in each of those games.